angeldiaz182-bit/COMP282-HW3/src/homeWorkThree.md

 ## Getting Started

-1. Open the provided `CSArrayList.java` and `CSArrayListTest.java`.
+1. Open the provided `CSArrayList.java` and `src.CSArrayListLabTest.java`.
 2. Create a new project/repo
 3. Run the current driver to verify baseline behavior.